michael2012z/BitBible/markdown/KJV/files/Num.md

 15. Of the tribe of Gad, Geuel the son of Machi.

 16. These are the names of the men which Moses sent to spy out the land.
-And Moses called Oshea the son of Nun Jehoshua.Oshea: also called JoshuaJehoshua: or, Joshua
+And Moses called Oshea the son of Nun Jehoshua.

 17. And Moses sent them to spy out the land of Canaan, and said unto them, Get you up this way southward, and go up into the mountain: